-The Sub-Fund's investments may include, but are not limited to, subordinated bonds, senior bonds, preferred securities and convertible securities.
+The Sub-Fund's investments may include subordinated bonds, senior bonds, preferred securities, green bonds without limit and convertible securities.

 The Sub-Fund's investments may include contingent convertible bonds up to 10% of its net assets and corporate hybrid bonds up to 20% of its net assets.